MATTMCCA/PWM-FAN/README.md

 |-----|-------|-------|--------|
 | RED | BLACK | GREEN | YELLOW |

-I have no idea how old the **6D237** is, but google can't find it.....
+I have no idea how old the **6D237** is, google can't find it.....
 Still works though, so I'm a happy camper.